 This course is for staff and teams interested in understanding more about how simulation-based learning interventions can enhance patient safety and team working in clinical settings and the simulation centre.

-It is also the starting point for novices starting on the SaIL faculty development programme.
 We recommend that attendees complete this course prior to further faculty development training at SaIL.

 This course provides participants with the foundational knowledge and skills to contribute to simulation-based training in clinical practice settings.